tymyrddin/purple/source/docs/audits/supportive/index.rst

 Auditing toolkit
 ======================================================

-These pages form the reference layer that applies across all the framework-specific sections: the concepts and obligations, the working methods, the audit process itself, and the tooling.
+The toolkit is the reference layer that applies across all four frameworks: the concepts and obligations, the working methods, the audit process itself, and the tooling.
 For a reader arriving from a playbook stage, the map points at the tools that usually apply there.